 The land for the Memorial Forest was named in memory of Dr. Michael Cline, a forester and long-time beloved Executive Director of Tin Mountain Conservation Center.
 Parking for the Dr. Michael Cline Memorial Forest is available at the small lot across from the water tank on Bald Hill Road.

-Finally, the 73 acre Lori Jean Kinsey Arboretum and Sanctuary was named after long-time Tin Mountain employee and current Executive Director.
-Lori joined Tin Mountain as the first Teacher-Naturalist in 1984 and was named the first LL Bean Environmental Educator in 2008.
+Finally, the 73 acre Lori Jean Kinsey Arboretum and Sanctuary was named after a long-time Tin Mountain employee and our current Executive Director.
+Lori joined Tin Mountain as a Teacher-Naturalist in 1984, and was named the first LL Bean Environmental Educator in 2008.
 Be sure to explore the 1.2 mile Accessible Nature Trail located in the LJK Arboretum and Sanctuary.
 The trail's flat surface and gradual grades welcome everyone.
 Beautiful stonework, a Chocorua overlook, benches along the way and 'bump-outs' with benches make this an inviting place to walk, sit, listen to and enjoy the natural world.
 Bring a picnic lunch to enjoy at one of the picnic tables in the Kendal C. and Anna Ham Foundation Pavilion.

 There’s so much to see at Tin Mountain in Albany.
 Enjoy this gallery of sights, you’ll have to visit to hear the sounds!